Air quality index: Hong Kong

 On December 30, 2013, Hong Kong replaced the Air Pollution Index with a new index called the Air Quality Health Index.
-This index, reported by the Environmental Protection Department, is measured on a scale of 1 to 10+ and considers four air pollutants: ozone; nitrogen dioxide; sulphur dioxide and particulate matter (including PM10 and PM2.5).
+This index, reported by the Environmental Protection Department, is measured on a scale of 1 to 10+ and considers four air pollutants: ozone; nitrogen dioxide; sulfur dioxide and particulate matter (including PM10 and PM2.5).
 For any given hour the AQHI is calculated from the sum of the percentage excess risk of daily hospital admissions attributable to the 3-hour moving average concentrations of these four pollutants.
 The AQHIs are grouped into five AQHI health risk categories with health advice provided:

-Each of the health risk categories has advice associated with it.
-At the low and moderate levels the public are advised that they can continue normal activities.
-For the high category, children, the elderly and people with heart or respiratory illnesses are advised to reduce outdoor physical exertion.
-Above this (very high or serious), the general public are likewise advised to reduce or avoid outdoor physical exertion.

 Mainland China

 China's Ministry of Environmental Protection (MEP) is responsible for measuring the level of air pollution in China.
 As of January 1, 2013, MEP monitors daily pollution level in 163 of its major cities.
 The AQI level is based on the level of six atmospheric pollutants, namely sulfur dioxide (SO2), nitrogen dioxide (NO2), suspended particulates smaller than 10 μm in aerodynamic diameter (PM10), suspended particulates smaller than 2.5 μm in aerodynamic diameter (PM2.5), carbon monoxide (CO), and ozone (O3) measured at the monitoring stations throughout each city.